 On October 31, 2023, Robin and Valerie Coolidge transitioned ownership of Wyandotte Winery to its new owners, David and Robin Panzera, Alena Miller, and Matthew Greenwood.
 For more information, please see our now under new ownership page.

 Winemaking at Wyandotte Winery

 It surprises people sometimes that grapes are grown in Ohio, but the truth is that Ohio can grow some very good grapes.
 Traditional native American varieties like Niagara, Catawba, and Concord thrive all around the state.
 In fact, before the Civil War, Ohio was the largest grape producer of all the states, mainly because of the Catawba grape.
-In the north, near Lake Erie, the big bodies of water moderate temperatures.
+In the north, near Lake Erie, the big bodies of water, moderate temperatures.
 In this area they grow classic varieties like Riesling, Gewurztraminer, Chardonnay, and Pinot Noir, among others.
 These are all relatively cold hardy varieties that, while challenging, can survive most of the cold Ohio winters.
 In other places, vineyards grow French/American hybrid grapes that are developed to be very cold hardy.
 Varieties like Baco Noir, Chambourcin, Vidal Blanc, Seyval Blanc, Traminette, and Chardonel are examples of French/American Hybrids.
 In southern Ohio, where they benefit from a little more heat, they are even beginning to grow some very good Syrah and Cabernet Sauvignon.

-Robin tries very hard to use Ohio grown fruit whenever possible.
+The winemakers at Wyandotte try very hard to use Ohio grown fruit whenever possible.
 Other grape or fruit varieties that don't grow well in Ohio are sourced from other places such as California, New York, and as far away as Chile.